Quuxplusone/hexx/WALKTHRU.md

 Useful Items
 ------------

-Most items can be ignored and sold off for cash (to buy spells), but the following are permanently useful:
+Most items can be ignored or sold off for cash (to buy spells), but the following are permanently useful:

 - Power Potion (increases SP above maximum, to enable learning spells whose starting SP cost is too high)
 - Dragon Ale (increases INT by 1)
 - Orc's Vomit (increases STR by 1)
 - Cloud Amulet (???)
 - Serpent Amulet (increases STR by 5 when worn)
+- Chaos Amulet (increases INT by 5 when worn)
 - Night Amulet (increases DEX by 5 when worn)
 - Dragon Amulet (increases CON by 5 when worn)
 - Moon Amulet (decreases AC by 5 when worn)